 UNIVERSITY OF WISCONSIN

-Professor Stephen Carpenter is a free-Range scientist and Stephen Alfred Forbes Professor of Dept of Integrative Biology (Zoology).
+Professor Stephen Carpenter is Director Emeritus of the Center for Limnology at the University of Wisconsin-Madison.
 His limnological research focuses on the interaction of biogeochemistry and food web processes in lakes.
 He is especially interested in prediction of lake characteristics from land-water interactions and food web processes, including human effects such as fishing and introduction of exotic species.

 UNIVERSITY OF GOTHENBURG